 Tuition and fee information can be found in "Appendix B: Tuition and Fees" in this catalog.
 Modular programs are offered throughout the year on a schedule independent of the standard quarter calendar.
-Charges for modular programs are calculated on the basis of tuition per 4-week module and charged on the basis of modules completed.
-The initial charge is made at the beginning of the first module with the second charge coming after the 5th completed module (20 weeks) or the remaining portion thereof required to complete the program.
+When a student begins enrollment in a modular program, the student is charged for tuition by the quarter.